June 2019 – Present

 Before that, I redesigned the onboarding programs for our product consultants as the lead of Automattic’s Product Consultant Onboarding Team (of which I had previously been a member).
-This included user research, working with stakeholders across the company to incorporate their priorities; planning and mapping out the programs; creating course and lesson templates that visually scaffolded the learning process; and collaborating directly with the Sensei LMS engineering team around its functionality.
+This included user research, working with stakeholders across the company to incorporate their priorities; planning and mapping out the programs; designing an information architecture that could apply across purposes, creating course and lesson templates that visually scaffolded the learning process; and collaborating directly with the Sensei LMS engineering team around its functionality.

 Prior to my work on the onboarding team, I was a Product Consultant for WordPress.com, consulting directly with WordPress.com clients.
 In this capacity, I helped clients design websites using WordPress, WooCommerce, and a variety of Automattic plugins and integrations in order to achieve their goals using WordPress—while also collaborating with product engineering teams to provide feedback, test features, resolve bugs, and ensure a positive user experience.

 I’ve worked with a variety of clients—from individuals, to small businesses, non-profits, schools, and government agencies—to design solutions targeted to help them achieve their goals.
 A few examples include the Colorado Department of Education, Denver Public Schools, the Trans National Women’s Cycling Team, and the open source brewing project I started, Emperial Brewing.
 Some examples of my design work can be found on the Designs page.

 Colorado Department of Education